Summer Vegetable Soup

 • Salt & pepper

-The ingredients to make this summer soup are arranged over a white background.
+The ingredients to make this summer vegetable soup are arranged over a white background.

 • Stir in the cherry tomatoes, season, and cook for a few minutes, then transfer them to a plate.

-• Next, add the potatoes, carrots, zucchini, green beans, broth, dried basil, salt, and pepper, and cook for 8-10 minutes.
+• Next, add the remaining veggies, broth, seasoning, and cook for 8-10 minutes.

 Top view of a white pot full of summer vegetables and broth.

-• Let it cool slightly, blend 2 cups of the soup, and return it to the pot.
+• Blend 2 cups of the soup, and return it to the pot.
 This is an optional step to thicken the broth.
 I prefer to blend mainly the potatoes, so I cut them into wedges, as transferring them to a blender is easier.

 • Once you return the puree soup to the pot, stir in the peas, corn, and reserved cherry tomatoes, and cook until the peas are tender.